-Address: 1ST FLOOR, MONA CINEMA COMPLEX EAST GANDHI MAIDAN PATNA Patna BR 800004 IN a.
-Terms of Repayment i.
-Car Loan (Mercedes) from PNB is repayable in monthly instalments of Rs 1.23 lakh each (Including Interest). ii.
-GECL Demand Term Loan from PNB (total outstanding as at 31-03-2024 rs is 5.69 Crore) repayable in monthly instalments of Rs.
-13.22 lakh from November 2022 onwards in 48 equal Instalment (excluding iii.
-GECL Demand Term Loan from PNB (total outstanding as at 31-03-2024 rs is 5.29 Crore) is repayable in monthly instalments of Rs.
-26.46 lakh from December 2021 onwards in 48 equal Instalment (excluding iv.
-Loan Against properties from HDFC Bank (Total Outstanding as at 31-03-2024 7.77 Crore) is repayable in monthly instalments of Rs 17.53 lakh v.
-Loan Against properties from HDFC Bank (Total Outstanding as at 31-03-2024 21.07 Crore) is repayable in monthly instalments of Rs 21.56 lakh vi.
-Loan Against properties from HDFC Bank (Total Outstanding as at 31-03-2024 8.40 Crore) is repayable in monthly instalments of Rs 13.89 lakh vii.
+- i.
+Car Loan (Mercedes) from PNB is repayable in monthly instalments of Rs 1.23 lakh each (Including Interest) - ii.
+GECL Demand Term Loan from PNB (total outstanding as at 31-12-2024 rs is 4.50 Crore) repayable in monthly instalments of Rs.
+13.22 lakh from November 2022 onwards in 48 equal Instalment (excluding interest). - iii.
+GECL Demand Term Loan from PNB (total outstanding as at 31-12-2024 rs is 2.91 Crore) is repayable in monthly instalments of Rs.
+26.46 lakh from December 2021 onwards in 48 equal Instalment (excluding interest). - iv.
+Loan Against properties from HDFC Bank (Total Outstanding as at 31-12-2024 6.18 Crore) is repayable in monthly instalments of Rs 17.53 lakh - v.
+Loan Against properties from HDFC Bank (Total Outstanding as at 31-12-2024 19.11 Crore) is repayable in monthly instalments of Rs 21.56 lakh - vi.
+Loan Against properties from HDFC Bank (Total Outstanding as at 31-12-2024 6.88 Crore) is repayable in monthly instalments of Rs 13.89 lakh - vii.
 Equipment Term Loan from Axis bank for 7 Equipments, repayable in monthly instalments of Rs.
-0.14 Lakh for each equipment in 37 Monthly Instalment (Including Interest). viii.
+0.14 Lakh for each equipment in 37 Monthly Instalment (Including Interest). - viii.
 Equipment Term Loan from Axis bank for 7 Equipments, repayable in monthly instalments of Rs.
-0.52 Lakh for each equipment in 59 Monthly Instalment (Including Interest).
+0.52 Lakh for each equipment in 59 Monthly Instalment (Including Interest). - ix.

-CIN:U25111BR1994PLC006131 Balance Sheet as on as at 31st March, 2024 ix.
 Equipment Term Loan from Axis bank for 7 Equipments, repayable in monthly instalments of Rs.
-0.81 Lakh for each equipment in 47 Monthly Instalment (Including Interest).

-As at As at As at 18 Borrowings 31st March 2024 31st March 2023 Secured- Term loans from bank 4.503.96 4.145.49 2.529.30 Term Loans Total 4,503.96 4,145.49 2,529.30 x.
-Equipment Term Loan from Axis Bank for 16 Equipments, repayable in monthly instalments of Rs.0.64 Lakh for each Equipment in 47 Monthly Instalment (Including Interest). xi.
-Equipment Term Loan from Axis Bank for 16 Equipments, repayable in monthly instalments of Rs.0.64 Lakh for each Equipment in 47 Monthly Instalment (Including Interest).
+0.81 Lakh for each equipment in 47 Monthly Instalment (Including Interest). - x.
+Equipment Term Loan from Axis Bank for 16 Equipments, repayable in monthly instalments of Rs.0.64 Lakh for each Equipment in 47 Monthly Instalment (Including Interest). - xi.
+Equipment Term Loan from Axis Bank for 16 Equipments, repayable in monthly instalments of Rs.0.64 Lakh for each Equipment in 47 Monthly Instalment (Including Interest). - xii.

-xii.
 Equipment Term Loan from ICICI Bank for 10 Equipments, repayable in monthly instalments of Rs.0.57 Lakh for each Equipment in 46 Monthly Instalment (Including Interest).

 b.
-The company does not have any default in repayment of loan and interest on the balance sheet date
+The company does not have any default in repayment of loan and interest on the balance sheet date.